Texas Tech vs. Kansas NCAA Football Odds, Plays and Insights | October 16, 2021

 Kansas Stats and Trends

-- This season, the Jayhawks are winless against the spread when entering a game as an underdog of 16.5 points or more (in four chances).
+- The Jayhawks have yet to cover the spread this year when underdogs by 16.5 points or more in four chances.

-- Kansas' games this year have eclipsed the over/under in all four opportunities.
+- Kansas' games this year have hit the over in all four opportunities.

-- Kansas is 0-2 against the spread and 0-2 overall when the team churns out over 405.5 yards.
+- Kansas is 0-2 against the spread and 0-2 overall when the team picks up more than 405.5 yards.

-- The Jayhawks have turned the ball over five times, two fewer times than the Red Raiders have forced turnovers (7).
+- The Jayhawks have five giveaways this season, while the Red Raiders have seven takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.